JeanMILPIED/NLP_gutemberg_epidemia/README.md

 consolidating databases for a future NLP project

 ## STEP1: database
-I have extracted and consolidated a databse with all the french books and their text (.txt file) from the gutemberg project.
+I have extracted (by scrapping) and consolidated a database with all the french books and their text (.txt file) from the gutenberg project free library.
 https://www.gutenberg.org/browse/languages/fr
-The csv file is available on my github with the foolowing metrics:
+The csv file is available on my github with the following metrics that have been extracted:
 - 4117 ebooks
 - 1474 authors
 - 22 authors have more than 20 books in the database like Sand, Dumas, Verne, Maupassant, Zola, Hugo, Daudet